newnightcoder/PRACTICAL-JS-blog-series/HOW REACT SAVED MY LIFE.md

 - having doubts about your coding "level" to start learning React,
 - at a decent "level" of knowledge of JavaScript but don't feel ready to start learning a front-end framework yet,
-- been learning JS for while and got tired/discouraged/bored or burnt out,
+- learning JS and got tired/discouraged/bored or burnt out,
 - working on a beautiful front-end project that makes you feel like 1000+ lines of codes are a bit much all in ONE JS file,
 - in need of some novelty/excitement/challenge/motivation in your coding journey,
 - thinking React is NOT for you cause it's too difficult,